Chauhan-Keval/Chauhan-Keval/readme.md

 👋 Hi, I'm Chauhan Keval, an aspiring Computer Engineer currently pursuing a BSc in Information Technology at Atmiya University.
 I'm deeply passionate about Software Development and dedicated to academic excellence.

-💻 I have a growing skill set in technologies including Docker, Next.js, Git, GitHub, Linux, HTML, CSS, JavaScript, Typescript, Node.js, React.js, MongoDB, MySQL, PostgreSQL, and more.
+💻 I have a growing skill set in technologies including Git, GitHub, Linux, HTML, CSS, JavaScript, Python, Java, PHP, SQL and more.

 🚀 I'm driven to become a Software Engineer and am excited about contributing to an IT company.
 I love learning new technologies and am always eager to expand my knowledge and skills.